Jerry Norman (basketball): College career

 In Norman's sophomore year in 1949–50, UCLA qualified for the NCAA tournament, the first in Coach John Wooden's career.
 The following season, Norman was kicked off the team for two weeks after talking to a teammate during practice and not paying attention to Wooden.
 Sheldrake, who was also friendly with Wooden, convinced the two to reconcile.
 In 1951–52, Norman was co-captain of the team with fellow senior Don Johnson, and the Bruins won the PCC title and qualified for the 1952 NCAA tournament.
-Norman was unanimously selected first-team All-PCC.
+Norman and Johnson were unanimously selected first-team All-PCC.

 Professional career

 After graduating in 1952, Norman served 3 1/2 years in the Navy before teaching and coaching for a year at West Covina High, where Wooden's brother was the principal.
 In the fall of 1957, Norman returned to UCLA after accepting a teaching position in the physical education department.